Holly-Jiang/Nass/README.md

 > nass-index data/AIDS 123.456.789.111 (client 1) <br>
 > nass-index data/AIDS 123.456.789.111 (client 2)

+A client can participate in the index construction at any time.
+Our implementation is not fault-tolerant.
+Once a client has participated, therefore, it should not be terminated until the index construction is completed.
+Otherwise, the coordinator will wait forever for the results of a graph assigned to the terminated client.

 # Sampling for indexing (experimental)
 We have an experimental sampling option in building an index.
 Our sampling option is not for constructing a sparse index.
 Given a threshold index_threshold for an index, we build index entries with index_threshold only for the sampled graphs.
 For remaining graphs, we construct index entries with index_threshold - 1.
 We assume that a graph having similar graphs is more likely to be queried.
 Based on the assumption, we sample graphs having similar graphs within a very low GED threshold.